To train brain information architects, we have implemented an organic educational program that emphasizes collaboration, with the following features:

-The doctoral research theme is decided during the second year of the master program.
-A matching event is conducted with our corporate and research institution partners in order to determine appropriate research themes.
+The doctoral research theme is decided during the second year of the master’s program.
+A matching event is conducted with our corporate and research institution partners to determine appropriate research themes.
 The focus of these efforts is the development of projects that will be important for society.
 We enhance the capacity to tackle “Problems with no solution” by executing PDCA (Plan, Do, Check, Action).

 (2) A systematized interdisciplinary curriculum reinforces global communication skills, life ethics, as well as knowledge and capability in brain science.

-(3) Three stages of external internships are set in order to develop pragmatic leaders.
+(3) Three stages of external internships are set to develop pragmatic leaders.

-During the first and second half of the doctoral program, we strive to develop broad career path options across various fields by having the following three steps of compulsory long-term Doctoral Program On-the job Training at universities, research institutions and corporate partners around the globe.
+During the first and second half of the doctoral program, we strive to develop broad career path options across various fields by having the following three steps of compulsory long-term internships at universities, research institutions, and corporate partners around the globe.